 Why goal setting doesn’t work: Resistance

 Thus a change in me in one area creates a ripple effect in other areas of my life and in the lives of others around me.
-If these ripple effects are also positive than my action is ecological but if the ripple effect leads to undesirable outcomes than the action is not ecological and my subconscious may resist these kind of actions or goals.
+If these ripple effects are also positive, than my action is ecological, but if the ripple effect leads to undesirable outcomes, than the action is not ecological, and so the subconscious may resist these kind of actions or goals.